CharlesQ9/HistAgent/README.md

 HistBench evaluates AI's historical reasoning, featuring:

-- **Comprehensive Coverage**: 414 questions spanning various historical periods and regions.
+- **Comprehensive Coverage**: 414 questions spanning 29 ancient and modern languages, over 20 historical regions, and at least 36 subfields.
-- **Multimodal Sources**: Engages with text, images, manuscripts, inscriptions, and more.
+- **Multimodal Sources**: Engages with text, images, manuscripts, inscriptions, audio and more.
 - **Stratified Difficulty**: Questions are tiered by complexity in terms of rarity, language, and depth.

 <p align="center">